 The Active Hipster weighed in at 0.9 ounces, or 24 grams.
 This is right in the middle of all the products we tested, with the lightest models weighing 0.7 ounces and the heaviest 1.4 ounces.
 Because of its thicker material, the Active Hipster is also slightly bulkier than some of its competitors, like the Patagonia Barely Hipster.
 That being said, we're talking about fractions of ounces in this category-- no one product that we tested was significantly lighter or heavier than its competitors.

-Coming in at $24, the Active Hipster is close for value with our Editors' Choice Award winner, the ExOfficio Sport Mesh Hipkini.
-These are, surprisingly, less expensive than many of the products in this review (though twice as expensive as our Best Buy, the Under Armour Pure Stretch).
+The Active Hipster is a few bucks more expensive than our Editors' Choice Award winner, the REI Co-op Active Bikini.
+These are, surprisingly, less expensive than many of the products in this review.
 If you're skeptical of spending so much on a single pair of underwear, we understand, but our testing team did agree that for the market, the Active Hipster was a great buy, especially if you'll be wearing it over and over again on a single trip.

 We could talk for days about how much we love the Patagonia Active Hipster.
 It's got everything we were looking for: a comfortable material, a perfect fit, a low weight, and a quick drying time.
 While it wasn't number one in each of these, its excellent fit helped it stand out of the competition, and with a reasonable price tag, there's not much stopping us from buying more!